kubermatic-labs/gman/README.md

 ## Installation

-The official releases can be found [here](https://github.com/kubermatic-labs/gman/releases).
+The official releases can be found [on GitHub](https://github.com/kubermatic-labs/gman/releases).

 ## Configuration & Authentication

 ### Basics: Admin & Directory API

 The **Directory API** is intended for management of devices, groups, group members, organizational units and users.

 To be able to use it, please make sure that you have access to an admin account in the Admin Console and you have set up your API.
 For more detailed information, see [the official Google documentation](https://developers.google.com/admin-sdk/directory/v1/guides/prerequisites).

 Moreover, to access the extended settings of the groups, the **Groups Settings API** must be enabled (see [the official documentation](https://developers.google.com/admin-sdk/groups-settings/prerequisites#prereqs-enableapis)).
 To manage user licenses the **Enterprise License Manager API** has to be activated too (see [the official documentation](https://developers.google.com/admin-sdk/licensing/v1/how-tos/prerequisites#api-setup-steps)).

 ### Service account

 To authorize and to perform the operations on behalf of *Gman* a Service Account is required.
 After creating one, it needs to be registered as an API client and have enabled this OAuth scopes:

 * https://www.googleapis.com/auth/admin.directory.user
 * https://www.googleapis.com/auth/admin.directory.user.readonly